r-multiverse/topics/index.md

 ## New topics

-To contribute a new topic, submit a [pull request](https://github.com/r-multiverse/topics/pulls) to to add a [topic listing file](https://github.com/r-multiverse/topics/tree/main/topics).
+To contribute a new topic, submit a [pull request](https://github.com/r-multiverse/topics/pulls) to add a [topic listing file](https://github.com/r-multiverse/topics/tree/main/topics) that describes the topic.
-The file name is the name of the topic, and the contents describe the topic.

 ## New packages